Chen Fa-ke

 The students had expected an all out violent fight and were surprised by what they saw.
 The next day the wrestler came to the school again, bearing gifts this time.
 Chen Fa-ke was not there so the wrestler said he would leave the gifts and hoped the students would tell Chen Fa-ke that he was an upstanding man.

-He said, "When your Master won our match he did so in a way that did not unnecessarily embarass me.
+He said, "When your Master won our match he did so in a way that did not unnecessarily embarrass me.
 He is a man of virtue."
 This surprised the students as they had seen nothing happen.
 "What do you mean, he beat you, we just saw the two of you standing there, doing nothing."

 This time it was the wrestler who was surprised.
 "You mean he didn't tell you?
 Then he is certainly a man of high moral standards.
 You must all pay attention to how your Master behaves.
 We did not do 'nothing'.
-I tried everything I could think of to gain an advantage over his.
+I tried everything I could think of to gain an advantage over him.
 Every small thing I started to do, he neutralized.
 I could not even get started."

 With this the wrestler took his leave, and left the students more thankful than ever that they studied with Chen Fa-ke.